closebilibili/DMCA-takedown/README.md

 # DMCA-takedown

-For our loved Bilibili
+For our loved Bilibili, Let's make this world a better place by helping bilibili write his email to Github!

-English B – Standard level – Paper 2
+# Requierment:

-Monday 22 April 2019 (Afternoon)
+Time: Monday 22 April 2019 (Afternoon)

 Instructions to candidates
 • Do not turn over this examination paper until instructed to do so.